-On March 9, 2018, the Insurance Commission (IC), through its Circular Letter (CL) No. 2018-18, issued the Valuation Standards for Non-Life Insurance Policy Reserves.
+On March 9, 2018, the IC, through its Circular Letter (CL) No. 2018-18, issued the Valuation Standards for Non-Life Insurance Policy Reserves.
 This circular supersedes the previously issued CL No. 2016-67.
 Among others, the Valuation Standards for Non-Life Insurance Policy Reserves provides for:

-(i) the determination of premium liabilities based on the higher of Unearned Premium Reserve (UPR), net of deferred acquisition cost (DAC) and Unearned Risk Reserve (URR), on an aggregate basis;

-(ii) consideration of the Claims Handling Expense (CHE);

-(iii) consideration of Margin for Adverse Deviation (MfAD) to allow for inherent uncertainty of the best estimate of policy reserve; and

-(iv) certification of an actuary on the calculation of the insurance policy reserve in accordance with the Valuation Standards for Non-Life Insurance Policy Reserves prescribed by the IC.
+- (i) the determination of premium liabilities on an aggregate basis as follows.
+A computation should be performed to determine whether the Unearned Risk Reserve (URR) required is greater or smaller than the Unearned Premium Reserve (UPR), net of Deferred Acquisition Cost (DAC).
+If the URR is greater, then the difference should be booked as an additional reserve on top of the UPR as the total premium liabilities; - (ii) consideration of the Claims Handling Expense (CHE); - (iii) consideration of Margin for Adverse Deviation (MfAD) to allow for inherent uncertainty of the best estimate of policy reserve; and - (iv) certification of an actuary on the calculation of the insurance policy reserve in accordance with the Valuation Standards for Non-Life Insurance Policy Reserves prescribed by the IC.

-The adoption of the Valuation Standards for Non-Life Insurance Policy Reserves is consistent with the "E-3 Reserving Policy" for MSIG Asia Pte Ltd. In determining its Insurance Policy Reserve, the Company considered actual historical claims data for the last 11 years, CHE at 11% of the best estimate of IBNR and outstanding claims and MfAD at 10% of claims and premium liabilities.
+The adoption of the Valuation Standards for Non-Life Insurance Policy Reserves is consistent with the "E-3 Reserving Policy" for MSIG Asia Pte Ltd, except for the premium liabilities, which is defined as the higher of UPR, net of DAC and URR, on an aggregate basis.
+There is no financial impact arising from this difference.
+In determining its Insurance Policy Reserve, the Company considered actual historical claims data for the last 11 years, CHE at 12% of the best estimate of IBNR and outstanding claims and MfAD at 11% of claims and premium liabilities.
 The Company has engaged its Regional Actuary in determining its Insurance Policy Reserve and this is subsequently reviewed and certified by an independent actuary accredited by the IC.

-As at December 31, 2021, the Company's UPR, net of DAC, is determined to be higher than the URR.
+As at December 31, 2022, the Company's UPR, net of DAC, is determined to be higher than the URR.
 As such, the Company did not require any additional provision in respect to the unearned premiums.
 Moreover, the Company has applied entity-specific MfAD for both claims and premiums liabilities to calculate policy reserves at the 75% sufficiency level.
 The MfAD is calculated based on a combination of bootstrapping and the Mack method applied to the Company's own data.

-As at December 31, 2021, the total gross policy reserve amounts to P8,000 million (2020 - P7,481 million), which includes provision for IBNR losses of P2,448 million (2020 - P1,211 million) while the total net policy reserve amounts to P2,499 million (2020 - P2,806 million), which includes provision for IBNR losses of P486 million (2020 - P442 million).
+As at December 31, 2022, the total gross policy reserve amounts to P8,029 million (2021 - P8,000 million), which includes provision for IBNR losses of P1,187 million (2021 - P2,448 million) while the total net policy reserve amounts to P2,418 million (2021 - P2,499 million), which includes provision for IBNR losses of P473 million (2021 - P486 million).